 The 10-member board includes Gail Boudreaux, Anthem’s president and CEO, and nine independent directors.
 Our audit, compensation and governance committees are composed entirely of independent directors.
 Our board has adopted standards to assist it in making determinations of independence and whether or not a director has a material relationship with us.

 The board’s directors possess qualifications that meet Anthem’s strategic needs and have diverse experience with key business, financial and other challenges that face a publicly held health insurance company.
-The Governance Committee has identified the following skills and experience that are desirable for one or more directors to possess: current or retired CEO/COO; insurance industry; finance; healthcare industry; marketing and public relations; information technology; regulatory and government; and environmental, social and governance.
+The Governance Committee has identified the following skills, experiences, and attributes that are desirable for one or more directors to possess: CEO; COO/Executive Leadership; insurance industry; finance/capital markets; healthcare industry; marketing/consumer insights; technology; regulatory/public policy; environmental, social and governance; and gender and ethnic diversity.
 Anthem’s annual proxy statement includes a skills-and-experience matrix identifying which of the desired skills are possessed by each director.

 The board is diverse in gender and race, with four female directors, one African American director, one Hispanic director, one Latino director and one Northern African director.
-The average director tenure was approximately six years as of April 2018, as a result of the board’s refreshment practices and policies.
+The average director tenure was approximately seven years as of December 2018, as a result of the board’s refreshment practices and policies.

 Policies on Corporate Governance